based on Reviews

 • Methionine helps prevent excessive fat deposits in the liver and supports liver tissue in its renewal.

-• Methionine helps to form the powerful antioxidant glutathione
+• Methionine helps to form the powerful antioxidant glutathione.

-• Keratin (the “strengthening protein”) is formed from the building block methionine, among others.
-As a precursor of keratin, methionine therefore ensures the regeneration and strength of hair and nails.
+• Keratin (the “strengthening protein”) is formed, among other things, from the building block methionine.As a precursor of keratin, methionine therefore ensures the Regeneration and strength of hair and nails.

 The daily requirement of methionine

-• when exposed to heavy metals
+• in case of exposure to heavy metals

-• for allergies
+• in case of allergies

-• for depression
+• in cases of depression

 • in wound healing and muscle injuries

-• for urinary tract infections
+• in urinary tract infections

 Possible signs of methionine deficiency

-• fatty liver disease
+• Fatty liver

-• skin and hair growth disorders
+• Skin and hair growth disorders

 • Increased fatigue or lethargy